A Fever You Can't Sweat Out: Critical reception

 A Fever You Can't Sweat Out divided music critics at the time of its release.
 Billboard, ten years after its release, deemed it "one of the most polarizing albums of our time".
-Cory D. Byrom of Pitchfork was perhaps the most negative, criticizing the state of contemporary emo and bemoaning the album's apparent lack of "sincerity, creativity, or originality".
+Cory D. Byrom of Pitchfork criticized the state of contemporary emo and bemoaned the album's apparent lack of "sincerity, creativity, or originality".
 Johnny Loftus of AllMusic was similarly negative, writing, "This is a band in love with making a record — making a statement — but there's nothing unique inside, neither in their formula nor the vaunted and sticky production."
 Lauren Gitlin of Rolling Stone complimented the album's sound, commenting, "What makes Panic different (and excellent) is their use of dance-floor synths and roboto drums, which redeems the album's whininess."
-Kerrang! was positive, awarding the record four out of five stars.
-Rolling Stone also gave a positive review, with three and a half stars out of five.
-Webzines like Gigwise and Sputnikmusic also gave positive reviews.

-The hit single "I Write Sins Not Tragedies" received massive airplay and Panic! at the Disco won "Video of the Year" on the annual MTV Video Music Awards in 2006, beating fellow nominees Madonna, Christina Aguilera, Shakira and Red Hot Chili Peppers.
-In September 2011, "I Write Sins Not Tragedies" won MTV's Best Music Video of the 2000s.
+A 2005 review for Sputnikmusic praised the album, stating that it is easy to dislike, but succeeds as catchy pop music with very little filler.
+Mike Diver, writing for Drowned in Sound wrote "What Panic!
+At The Disco have done, and cleverly, is steer clear of the carbon-copy format of their peers' records – each of these tracks sounds remarkably creative within the narrow channels of the stream they’ve chosen to sail down."
+David Bernard of PopMatters stated "It's an embodiment of a genre instead of an artistic achievement."
+In 2016, Rolling Stone listed it among the "40 Greatest Emo Albums of All Time", with James Montgomery dubbing it a "genre-defying blueprint" and commenting "it's difficult to argue that it's not a snapshot of where "emo" was at in 2005, right down to the sentence-long song titles."